 Change user notification settings in bulk

-To edit your clients’ notifications, go to Partner Center > Businesses > Users > Search User > kebab icon > Edit Notifications.
-From here you can edit what notifications that user receives.
-Under “Business App” you will see Executive Report related notifications that can be edited.
+To edit your clients’ notifications, go to Partner Center > Businesses > Manage Users > Search User > click the > Edit Notifications.
+From here, you can edit what notifications that user receives.
+Under “Business App” you will see Executive Report-related notifications that can be edited.

 You can also adjust this in bulk for many users.
-From the manage users page, select all the users you wish to modify (or leave blank to default to all) and then click ‘bulk update’ button in the top right of the page.
+From the manage users page, select all the users you wish to modify (or leave blank to default to all) and then click the ‘Bulk Update x Users’ button in the top right of the page.

-To configure your clients’ Executive Report, go to Partner Center > Administration > Customize > Business App.
-From there, you can choose the layout section order, whether or not you’d like recommendations to appear in the report, whether you’d like the Marketing Funnel to appear in the report and the default time-range for the report.
+To configure your clients’ Executive Report, go to Partner Center > Administration > Customize > Business App Settings.
+From there, you can choose the layout section order, whether or not you’d like recommendations to appear in the report, whether you’d like the Marketing Funnel to appear in the report, and the default time range.

-Before sending the Executive Report out to your clients, it’s important to work with them or have them connect their data sources, like Google My Business, Facebook, and Google Analytics.
+Before sending the Executive Report out to your clients, it’s important to work with them or have them connect their data sources, like Google Business Profile, Facebook, and Google Analytics.
 This allows your client to receive the most accurate picture of their reporting and online performance.
 The client simply needs their username and password in order to connect their accounts to their Business App.
-Within Business App, there is a CTA to connect accounts on the dashboard or go to Settings > Connections.
+Within Business App, there is a call-to-action to connect accounts on the dashboard or go to Settings > Connections.

 Viewing and Understanding the Executive Report

 Choose a view